JakeYu1212/Notes/[Reading Notes]/Principles.md

 Use questions rather than make statements.
 Conduct the discussion in a calm and dispassionate manner, and encourage the other person to do that as well.
 Remember, you are not arguing; you are openly exploring what's true.

+People who change their minds because they learned something are the winners, whereas those who stubbornly refuse to learn are the losers.

+You should be what I call open-minded and assertive at the same time --- you should hold and explore conflicting possibilities in your mind while moving fluidly toward whatever is likely to be true based on what you learn.

+a "two-minute rule" in which neither interrupts the other, so they both have time to get all their thoughts out.

+Working through disagreements does take time but it's just about the best way you can spend it.
+What's important is that you prioritize what you spend time on and who you spend it with.

+It doesn't pay to be open-minded with everyone.
+Instead, spend your time exploring ideas with the most believable people you have access to.

+If you find you're at an impasse, agree on a person you both respect and enlist them to help moderate the discussion.

+Holding wrong opinions in one's head and making bad decisions based on them instead of having thoughtful disagreements is one of the greatest tragedies of mankind.
+Being able to thoughtfully disagree would so easily lead to radically improved decision making in al areas --- public policy, politics, medicine, science, philanthropy, personal relationships, and more.

+### 3.4 Triangulate your view with believable people who are willing to disagree.

+Smart people who can thoughtfully disagree are the greatest teachers, far better than a professor assigned to stand in front of a board and lecture at you.

+I find that most people don't do that --- they prefer to make their own decisions, even when they're not qualified to make the kinds of judgments required.
+In doing so, they're giving in to their lower-level selves.

+Even expert can make mistakes; my point is simply that it pays to be radically open-minded and triangulate with smart people.

+My point is that you can significantly raise your probabilities of making the right decisions by open-mindedly triangulating with believable people.

+### 3.5 Recognize the signs of closed-mindedness and open-mindedness that you should watch out for.

+**1. Closed-minded people don't want their ideas challenged.**

+They are typically frustrated that they can't get the other people to agree with them instead of curious as to why the other person disagrees.

+**Open-minded people are more curious about why there is disagreement.**

+**2. Closed-minded people are more likely to make statements than ask questions.**

+While believability entitles you to make statements in certain circumstances, truly open-minded people, even the most believable people I know, always ask a lot of questions.

+**Open-minded people genuinely believe they could be wrong; the questions that they ask are genuine.**

+**3. Closed-minded people focus on being understood than on understanding others.**

+**Open-minded people always feel compelled to see things through others' eyes.**

+**4. Closed-minded people say things like "I could be wrong... but here's my opinion."**

+**Open-minded people know when to make statements and when to ask questions.**

+**5. Closed-minded people block others from speaking.**

+**Open-minded people are always more interested in listening than in speaking; they encourage others to voice their views.**

+**6. Closed-minded have trouble holding two thoughts simultaneously in their minds.**

+**Open-minded people can take in the thoughts of others without losing their ability to think well --- they can hold two or more conflicting concepts in their mind and go back and forth between them to assess their relative merits**

+**7. Closed-minded people lack a deep sense of humility.**

+Humility typically comes from an experience of crashing, which leads to an enlightened focus on knowing what one doesn't know.

+**Open-minded people approach everything with a deep-seated fear that they may be wrong.**

+### 3.6 Understand how you can become radically open-minded

+**a.
+Regularly use pain as your guide toward quality reflection.**

+**b.
+Make being open-minded a habit**.

+The life that you will live is most simply the result of habits you develop.

+**c.
+Get to know your blind spots.**

+So take some time to record the circumstances in which you've consistently made bad decisions because you failed to see what others saw.

+**d.
+If a number of different believable people say you are doing something wrong and you are the only one who doesn't see it that way, assume that you are probably biased.**

+you should switch from a fighting mode to an "asking questions" mode, compare your believability with theirs, and if necessary agree to bring in a neutral party you all respect to break the deadlock.

+**e.
+Meditate.**

+It helps slow things down so that I can act calmly even in the face of chaos, just like a ninja in a street fight.

+**f.
+Be evidence-based and encourage others to be the same**.

+Most people do not look thoughtfully at the facts and draw their conclusions by objectively weighing the evidence.
+Instead, they make their decisions based on what their deep-seated subconscious mind wants and then they filter the evidence to make it consistent with those desires.

+When you're approaching a decision, ask yourself: Can you point to clear facts(i.e., facts believable people wouldn't dispute) leading to your view.

+**g.
+Do everything in your power to help others also be open-minded.**

+Be reasonable and expect others to be reasonable.
+Ask them to point to the evidence that supports their point of view.
+Remember, it is not an argument; it is an open exploration of what's true.

+**h.
+Use evidence-based decision-making tools.**

+**i.
+Know when it's best to stop fighting and have faith in your decision-making process.**

+Gaining open-mindedness doesn't mean losing assertiveness.
+In fact, because it increases one's odds of being right, it should increase one's confidence.

+Becoming truly open-minded takes time.
+Like all real learning, doing this is largely a matter of habit; once you do it so many times it is almost instinctive, you'll find it intolerable to be any other way.
+As noted earlier, this typically takes about eighteen months.